 JISHA engages in international exchanges with OSH organizations abroad.
-These exchanges take the form of the acceptance of overseas guests on an ad hoc basis and participation in international conferences, including meetings of ILO/CIS national centers and annual conferences of the Asia Pacific Occupational Safety and Health Organization (APOSHO).
+These exchanges take the form of acceptance of overseas guests on a daily basis, dispatching personnels to related

-JISHA gathers safety and health information from the United States, Asian and European countries and provides this information in Japanese in the form of global topics via its website.
+JISHA gathers safety and health information from the United States, Asian and European and other countries and provides this information in Japanese in the form of global topics via its website.
 JISHA also provides information in English for people outside Japan on its own activities.